 When kidneys get to the point where they can't function at all, kidney dialysis or a transplant is the only way to remove the body's waste products.

 The most common causes of chronic renal failure in North America are diabetes mellitus (type 1 or type 2 diabetes) and high blood pressure.
-The most common cause of end-stage renal failure worldwide is IgA nephropathy (an inflammatory disease of the kidney).

 One of the complications resulting from diabetes or high blood pressure is the damage to the small blood vessels in the body.
 The blood vessels in the kidneys also become damaged, resulting in CKD.